Clouds : It's Types, Formation and effect on weather

 Introduction

-Clouds are fascinating formations in the sky that play a crucial role in weather patterns, climate, and the water cycle.
-They form when water vapor in the atmosphere cools and condenses into tiny water droplets or ice crystals.
-Depending on their altitude, appearance, and formation process, clouds are classified into various types.
-In this blog, we will explore all the major types of clouds, including high clouds, medium clouds, low clouds, vertical clouds, and rare special clouds.
+Clouds are natural formations in the sky that play a key role in weather, climate, and the water cycle.
+They form when water vapour cools and condenses into tiny droplets or ice crystals.
+Based on their height, shape, and formation, clouds are classified into high, middle, low, vertical, and some rare special types.

 1. High-Level Clouds (Above 6,000 meters / 20,000 feet)